-The continuous delivery lets you add new recipients to an existing delivery and avoids you having to create a new delivery each time a new recipient is added.
-You can update the creative directly in the campaign workflow and it will update the template in the delivery template Resource folder.
+The continuous delivery lets you add new recipients to an existing delivery and avoids you having to create a delivery each time a new recipient is added.
+You can update the creative directly in the campaign workflow and it updates the template in the delivery template resource folder.

-A continuous delivery will create a SINGLE delivery and delivery logs (broadLog) and tracking logs that reference that one delivery are added each time it executes.
+A continuous delivery creates a SINGLE delivery and delivery logs (broadLog) and tracking logs, that reference that one delivery, are added each time it executes.

 In this video, we will discuss how to configure a recurring delivery and a scheduler activity.
-For the recurring campaign, we created the birthday campaign a program folder.
+For the recurring campaign, we created a birthday campaign in a program folder.

-In the Targeting and Workflows tab of our campaign, we change the label, saved and refreshed the workflow.
-Now, drag and drop a query onto the workflow canvas.
+In the Targeting and workflows tab of our campaign, we changed the label, saved and refreshed the workflow.
+Now drag and drop a query onto the workflow canvas.
 Double-click on the query to add the selection criteria.

 Drag and drop a recurring delivery activity and connect it to the query transition.
 Double-click on the delivery to configure it.

-Expand the delivery template folder and to the resources folder.
+Expand the Delivery template folder into the Resources folder.

-We have selected an already created birthday email template and change a label to not override the original email template with future changes.
+We have selected an already-created birth date email template and changed the label to not override the original email template with future changes.

-Now go to the Properties delivery to make sure all approvals have been disabled.
+Now go to the properties, Delivery and make sure all approvals have been disabled.

-You can set the number of iterations the campaign will execute or leave it to Permanent validity.
+You can set the number of iterations the campaign will execute or leave it for a permanent validity.

-We have successfully created a recurring campaign with recurring delivery.
+We have successfully created a recurring campaign with a recurring delivery.
 The workflow is now set up as a recurring campaign to send an email on a daily basis for a permanent validity period.
 You can now start the campaign.
-The Scheduler activity will blink until it meets a set schedule.
-After, it will execute the campaign until the next scheduled time. -
+The scheduler activity will blink until it meets a set schedule.
+After, it will execute the campaign until the next schedule time. -

 This video shows how to configure a continuous delivery with an incremental query.

-In the targeting and workflows tab of your campaign, update the workflow labeled in the welcome email, save and refresh your workflow.
+For the triggered Campaign, we have created a Welcome Campaign.
+In the Targeting and Workflows tab of your Campaign, update the workflow label to the Welcome_Email, save, and refresh your workflow.

-Then we’ll click on the incremental query to add the selection criteria.
+Double-click on the Incremental query to add the selection criteria.

-In the incremental query tab, click on the Edit Query, select Filtering Conditions, for this example we want to select all recipients with an email address, expand the Expression field and select the email attribute from the recipient table then, change a query Operator to “is not empty”.
+In the Incremental query tab, click on the Edit query.
+Select Filtering conditions.
+For this example, we want to select all recipients with an email address.

-To plan the execution of the scheduling click on Change.
-To specify the start recurrence and validity period, just as you would have done with the schedule activity.
+To plan the execution of a scheduling, click on Change to specify the start, recurrence, and validity period, just as you would’ve done with the scheduler activity.

 The default value of zero means a log will never be purged.

-Save and exit the query and save the workflow.
+Save and exit the query, then save the workflow.

 Save the workflow.

-Back in the welcome email workflow start the workflow to send out the initial welcome emails to all recipients with email addresses.
+Back in the Welcome_Email workflow, start the workflow to send out the initial welcome emails to all recipients with the email addresses.

 When the emails have dispatched, restart the workflow.

-At this point, the initially targeted recipients have been archived and will not be re-targeted for a welcome email.
-The incremental query will look to find new recipients at a frequency specified in the activity scheduling tab. -
+At this point, the initially targeted recipients have been archived and will not be retargeted for a welcome email.
+The Incremental query will look to find new recipients at the frequency specified in the Activities Scheduling tab. -